ThomasWeinert/PhpCss/README.md

 The main target of this project is the possibilty to convert CSS selectors into Xpath expressions.

+## Demo

+A small demo application can be found at: http://xpath.thomas.weinert.info/

 ## Installation

 PhpCss is available on Packagist: [Carica/PhpCss](https://packagist.org/packages/carica/phpcss).